 Charitable donations are a cornerstone for good causes, but now that few people carry cash, getting a card reader is important to avoid losing out on too much money.

 Bigger, more established charities might prefer donation kiosks from specialist charity payment companies, but they typically cost hundreds of pounds upfront plus ongoing charges.
-Traditional merchant service providers like Worldpay and Elavon are mainly for regular donations above a certain sales volume.
+Traditional merchant service providers like Worldpay and Takepayments are mainly for regular donations above a certain sales volume.